Boating Safety

-Gasoline and the fumes from gasoline are the most common causes of boat fires and explosions.
-Caution is needed when fueling your boat to avoid spilling and the spread and accumulation of fumes.
+However, while putting gas in your truck is a fairly routine practice, gasoline and the fumes from gasoline are the most common causes of boat fires and explosions.
+Caution is needed when fueling your boat to avoid spilling and causing or spreading fumes and flames.

 • Always shut the engine off.